( Illusion Of Gaia / Illusion Of Time )

 pet pig, or a mysterious dandelion girl called Lilly.

 Tim will learn about many mysteries, about the ominous approaching comet that may

 destroy the world, about his own psychic powers and how they in fact relate to

 Gaia.
 He will also learn about Freedan and Shadow, two of his

 alter-ego forms, and how to control and use their powers.
 Gaia Gensōki

-is an action/RPG and the gameplay is closer to Zelda than other traditional
+is an action/RPG and the gameplay is closer to titles such as Zelda than other traditional

-RPGs such as Final Fantasy, thus the action doesn't stop when the player
+RPGs such as Final Fantasy (the action actually doesn't stop when the player

-encounters an opponent.
+battles an opponent).
 Will levels up if he manages to defeat all the

 monsters and other creatures found in each area and this task is made easier with